hbaldwi/Golang_Test/README.md

 implementation I chose allows producers to finish what they were doing, and can easily be extended to allow the goroutines to perform whatever tear-down is desired (e.g. closing TCP sockets).

+### Unique ID Generation for Widgets
+Each widget could be given a unique ID without locking by giving each producer goroutine a non-overlapping range of values to use.
+The range would have to be at least as large as the total number of widgets to prevent collisions in all possible schedulings.
+However, this would mean that the widget ID would no longer correspond to the widget number.
+The widget value would then need to be tracked separately in order to ensure that the kth widget is broken, and it would need to be incremented using a lock (or another synchronization mechanism).
+This would reduce production throughput.

 ## How to Run
 To run the program, the command is `go run main.go [-n <integer> ][-p <integer>